Close teaser

 Contour Application Tips:

-1. Choose the right shade: Look for a cool-toned contour product about 1-2 shades darker than your natural skin tone.
+1. Choose the right shade: Look for a cool-toned contour shade about 1-2 shades darker than your natural skin tone.
 This will create natural-looking shadows.

 2. Identify contour areas: Locate the areas on your face where you want to create shadows and definition, such as below the cheekbones, along the jawline, temples, and sides of the nose.